gitlabhq/gitlabhq/doc/workflow/lfs/manage_large_binaries_with_git_lfs.md

 *.png filter=lfs diff=lfs merge=lfs -text lockable
 ```

-You can also register a file type as lockable without using LFS, in
+You can also register a file type as lockable without using LFS
+(In order to be able to lock/unlock a file you need a remote server that implements the  LFS File Locking API),
-order to do that you can edit the `.gitattributes` file manually:
+in order to do that you can edit the `.gitattributes` file manually:

 ```bash
 *.pdf lockable